 Where to go

 Getting outside while practicing safe social distancing is A-OK with health officials, so plan your trip around outdoor adventures.
 Tackle that hike you’ve had your sights set on, relax on a secluded beach, or go for a paddle down the river.
-If you’re out on the trails, look for loop hikes versus out-and-back routes, which minimizes the potential of crossing paths with anyone.
+If you’re out on the trails, look for loop hikes versus out-and-back routes which minimizes the potential of crossing paths with anyone, and be sure to follow hiking etiquette.

 And here’s a national park hack: if you go first thing in the morning or late in the day, not only will there be less people around but at some parks you also don’t have to pay the entrance fee since the gates aren’t staffed during off hours.
 Oh, and the light is way better for photography…winning!